SandeepRDiddi/reva_mtech/ER_Class_Assignment/README.md

 4. Load the data into these tables

-# Connection Parameters on MySQL
+# Create MySQL Connection on Local System

+# Create Database to for the Analysis

+1. Create Database with "CREATE DATABASE <DATABSE BASE NAME>"